 Each week there will be a one-hour webinar, a task submission, content to read and mentorship meetings.
 At a minimum, teams should expect to spend around 5 hours per week participating in the program.
 Teams may spend more time, if they wish, going through 'dive-deeper' resources provided online or working on their projects given their personal schedules.

-Greenpreneurs grew out of the collective goal of three organizations: The Global Green Growth Institute, Student Energy, and Youth Climate Lab, who wanted to support young people develop a sustainable idea or solution that would positively impact their communities and the Sustainable Development Goals.
+Initiated and led by the Global Green Growth Initiative, Student Energy, and Youth Climate Lab, Greenpreneurs grew out of the collective goal of these three organizations, who wanted to support young people to develop and implement sustainable solutions that would positively impact their communities, and make progress toward the Sustainable Development Goals.

 The Global Green Growth Institute (GGGI) is a treaty-based international, inter-governmental organization dedicated to supporting and promoting strong, inclusive and sustainable economic growth in developing countries and emerging economies.
 GGGI was founded on the belief that economic growth and environmental sustainability are not merely compatible objectives; their integration is essential for the future of humankind.
 GGGI works with partners in the public and private sector in developing and emerging countries around the world to put green growth at the heart of economic planning.